Your Ultimate Guide For Wine To Pair With Sushi

 Now, if you’re like me, there’s not a sushi roll on the menu that you won’t enjoy!
 Therefore, I’m going to start with the wines first, followed by what sushi I think they would best pair with.

-Best Whites And Roses Wines With Sushi
+White And Rosé Wines To Pair With Sushi

 A big, buttery Chardonnay is all well and good, but Chablis takes that versatile grape to a new dimension.
 Chablis comes from the Burgundy region of France and is known for having little to no oak flavor.
 Instead, it’s bright, mineraly, citrusy, everything you want in a refreshing white.

-Best Sushi Pairings: Nigiri and Sashimi
+Best Wine & Sushi Pairings: Nigiri and Sashimi

 You can never go wrong with Prosecco.
 It’s bright, low alcohol, bubbly.
 It will cut through anything fried and add will offer a touch of sweetness to anything spicy.